freeCodeCamp/freeCodeCamp/CONTRIBUTING.md

 We would love your help in improving the quality of these translations.
 Millions of people use the English language version of freeCodeCamp.org, and we expect millions more to use these translated versions as well.

-### Help us fix bugs in freeCodeCamp.org's learning platform
+Alt Help us fix bugs in freeCodeCamp.org's learning platform

 Our learning platform runs on a modern JavaScript stack.
 It has various components, tools and libraries including but not limited to Node.js, MongoDB, LoopBack, OAuth 2.0, React, Gatsby, Webpack, and more.